BrandonXu6106/obsidianpublish/content/thoughts/The Grasshopper, Games, Life and Utopia.md

 ### Art and Pursuit of Knowledge

-[[art|Art]] has a subject matter which consists in the actions and passions of humanity: with human aspirations and frustrations, hopes and fears, triumphs and tragedies, with flaws of character, moral dilemmas, joy and sorrow.
+[[art.md|Art]] has a subject matter which consists in the actions and passions of humanity: with human aspirations and frustrations, hopes and fears, triumphs and tragedies, with flaws of character, moral dilemmas, joy and sorrow.
 But it would seem that none of these necessary ingredients of art could exist in Utopia, thus there are no artists of any sort in Utopia.

 The acquisition of knowledge, just like the acquisition of anything else, is an instrumental process; that is acquisition is instrumental to possession, no matter what it is.
 We must therefore assume that all Utopians have acquired all the knowledge there is.
 Thus, there are no scientists, philosophers, or any other intellectual investigators.